Does social distancing mean no sex?

 Stranger by the Lake

-It kind of annoys me when a film or TV program purports to show queer guys having sex and it’s a quick kiss and then a lot of satisfied moaning.
-It diminishes my ability to buy into the entire story.
+It’s kind of annoying when a film or TV program purports to show queer guys having sex and it’s a quick kiss and then a lot of satisfied moaning.
+It diminishes our ability to buy into the story.